Sweden - Data Protection Overview

 There are no variations from the GDPR.

 The Government or IMY, according to Chapter 2, Section 3 of the Act, may issue statutes and, with respect to IMY, announce decisions, to the effect that controllers may process personal data for archiving purposes in the public interest.
 The definition of archiving in public interest corresponds to the reason given in Recital 158 of the GDPR.
 A decision rendered by IMY may be subject to further conditions.

 7. Controller and Processor Obligations

 Although Swedish supplementary law does not prohibit or limit transfers of personal data in general, there are certain limitations on transfers of special categories of personal data.
-Chapter 3, Section 2 of the Act restricts transfers of special categories of personal data when they are processed for the purpose of enabling a data controller or a data subject to fulfil their obligations and exercise their special rights within labour legislation and in the areas of social security and social protection.
+Chapter 3, Section 2 of the Act restricts transfers of special categories of personal data when they are processed for the purpose of enabling a data controller or a data subject to fulfill their obligations and exercise their special rights within labor legislation and in the areas of social security and social protection.
 The disclosure of special categories of personal data to a third party under these circumstances is only permitted if:

 - necessary to prevent, avert or discover criminal activities, investigate crimes or prosecute criminals, execute criminal sanctions, or maintain public order and security;